Mt. Zion (album): Reception

-Critical reception
+Critical

 Josh Balogh of Jesus Freak Hideout awarded Mt.
 Zion a 3.5-out-of-5 star review, identifying Queen's "authentic lyrics" and "folk-infused sound".
 He recognized that the album features a "stomp and shout" template, criticizing its lack of diversity.
 Speaking for Jubilee Cast, Timothy Yap praised the album for being more "rustic" than the average Christian music's "slick, synth-layered worship ballads".
 However, he stated that "the record is not without flaws", observing that, "the country-folk approach is refreshing, but its repeated application across 12 tracks can feel a bit draining".
 He credited the album with a 3.75-out-of-5 star review.

-Chart performance
+Commercial

 Selling 15,000 equivalent album sales within its first week, Mt.
 Zion debuted at No. 22 on the Official Charts Company UK Americana Albums and No. 8 on the Christian/Gospel Albums charts.
 In the US, the album debuted at No. 57 on the Billboard 200, No. 1 on the Top Christian Albums, No. 4 on the Americana/Folk Albums, and No. 12 on the Top Rock & Alternative Albums.

-Singles and charting songs

 The lead single from Mt.
 Zion, "Can't Steal My Joy", hit No. 38 on the Billboard Hot Rock & Alternative Songs chart, No. 10 on the Hot Christian Songs chart, and No. 10 on the Christian Airplay chart.
 The following single, "Yesterday Is Dead", charted at No. 25 on the Hot Christian Songs chart, with "Two Wooden Beams" hitting No. 19 on the same chart.

 "Dusty Bibles" peaked at No. 17 on the Hot Rock & Alternative Songs, No. 3 on the Hot Christian Songs, No. 28 on the Christian Airplay, and No. 6 on the Bubbling Under Hot 100.
 The song notably marks Queen's first top 10 debut onto the Hot Christian Songs chart.
 "Cloud and Fire" peaked at No. 28 on the Hot Christian Songs, and "I'll Fly Away" hit No. 25.